BobWritesCode/ci-Project2/README.md

 You will see that when I first set out to design this site, I had an idea of what I was going for but as time progress and new ideas came to mind, the final outcome is much different.

-#### Inital wireframe
+#### Initial wireframe
 ![Initial Wireframe](/assets/images/readme/wireframe-initial.webp)

 From the original wireframe the following changes have been made:
   - Options Area 1 became the area dedicated for user outcomes and how the results are revealed
   - Options Area 2 became the area for user text input that will be shown at the top, middle (pre result generation starting) and the bottom (tail) of the generator.
-  - Results Area was made into it's own container that appears when the generator is launchers.
+  - Results Area was made into its own container that appears when the generator is launchers.
   - There are have been several new sections added as well including:
-    - Color preset templates,
+    - Colour pre-set templatess,
-    - User color inputs,
+    - User colour inputs,
-    - Background preset templates,
+    - Background pre-set templates,
-    - Option to launch fullscreen.
+    - Option to launch full screen.

 ### Colour Scheme
 ![Colour Scheme](/assets/images/readme/colours.webp)\